openharmony/docs/en/application-dev/database/data-persistence-by-rdb-store.md

    > - The RDB store created by an application varies with the context.
 Multiple RDB stores are created for the same database name with different application contexts.
 For example, each UIAbility has its own context.
    >
    > - When an application calls **getRdbStore()** to obtain an RDB store instance for the first time, the corresponding database file is generated in the application sandbox.
 When the RDB store is used, temporary files ended with **-wal** and **-shm** may be generated in the same directory as the database file.
 If you want to move the database files to other places, you must also move these temporary files.
 After the application is uninstalled, the database files and temporary files generated on the device are also removed.
+   >
+   > - For details about the error codes, see [Universal Error Codes](../reference/errorcode-universal.md) and [RDB Store Error Codes](../reference/apis-arkdata/errorcode-data-rdb.md).

 2. Use **insert()** to insert data to the RDB store. <br>Example: